Nulimitz/react-advanced-auth/README.md

 ## Project Status

-Project is in progress.
-The API is completed.
-Just need work on the React frontend.
+Project is completed.
+The API and React frontend are completed.

 ## Acknowledgements